-If you’re not practicing mindfulness during regular daily activities, you may miss out on life’s little treats like this.
 Building awareness through the practice of mindfulness opens the door to noticing life within us and around us.
-It’s not just the awe-inspiring moments of synchronicity described below, but it’s also the joy we experience when we are really aware of, and appreciate, the present moment.
+When we are really aware of, and appreciate, the present moment.

-In the meantime, here’s how my serendipitous moment unfolded …
+And for one of the most spectacular present moments I’ve experienced, here’s how my serendipitous Dalai Lama moment unfolded …